Saturday, 25, Apr, 2026

 Headnote :

-The appellant, the owner of a permanent cinema theatre in the Tanjore District, was granted a license by the District Magistrate, Tanjore, subject to certain conditions imposed by him in pursuance of 2 notifications (G. 0.
-Mis.
-1054, Home, dated 28th March, 1948, and G. O. Mis.
-3422 dated 15th Septe...
+The appellant, who owns a permanent cinema theater in the Tanjore District, received a license from the District Magistrate of Tanjore, which was subject to certain conditions set forth in two notifications (G. O. Mis.
+1054, Home, dated March 28, 1948, and G. O. Mis.
+3422 dated September 15, 1948) i...

 Re: Hira Lal Dixit & Ors [1954] INSC 84 (1 October 1954)